Okay, I lied. My favorite Easter candy does exist, just not in any sort of organic or ethical form. Know what I like…

-I don’t normally like non-organic chocolate because beyond not being organic and usually being made with questionable practices, conventional chocolate tastes so fake to me.
+I don’t normally like non-organic chocolate.
+Beyond not being organic, and usually being made with questionable practices, conventional chocolate tastes fake to me.
 However, for some reason, as soon as you surround fake, unethical chocolate with a crisp candy shell it becomes magically delicious.

 For a few years now, I’ve kept the whine-fest in my head.
 This year I decided to be pro-active and look for a more ethical alternative.
 I looked.
 And looked.
 Then looked some more and found pretty much nothing.
 No organic chocolate in a crisp candy shell.